cuatromedios/amazon-s3-image-processor/README.md

  1. Manually or with your content management system, you upload your original images to your Amazon S3 **source bucket**.
 For example: ```source-bucket/image.jpg```
  2. In your templates / html files you call the images as if they exist in your **destination bucket** (destination-bucket) using the special **endpoint** provided by amazon in Static Website hosting but you append the preset as a directory, for example: ```https://destination-bucket.s3-website-us-west-1.amazonaws.com/thumb/image.jpg```
- 3. Because the image does not exist, Amazon will redirect the call to your application, for example: ```https://your-application.com/thumb/image.jpg```
+ 3. Because the image does not exist, Amazon will redirect the call to your application (configuration required), for example: ```https://your-application.com/thumb/image.jpg```
  4. The object name, ```image.jpg``` will be searched in your source-bucket and then download it
  5. The application will take the frist directory ```thumb``` as a preset and will look for it in your configuration, the will process the image (for example resize it) and then:
      1. Send to the client the result image